vchen22/Stack-In-C/README.md

 Stack In C

-Description of Program: In this PA, I am constructing the data structure called stack using the programming language C. Stack follows a particular order in which the operations are performed ("Last In First Out" or "First In Last Out").
+Description of Program: I am constructing the data structure called stack using the programming language C. Stack follows a particular order in which the operations are performed ("Last In First Out" or "First In Last Out").
 In addition, while creating the stack structure, I had